RajkanthChedurthipati/aws-bootcamp-cruddur-2023/journal/week0.md

 - Create [Lucidchart] account(https://www.lucidchart.com/): Lucidchart is a web-based diagramming application that allows users to visually collaborate on drawing, revising and sharing charts and diagrams, and improve processes, systems, and organizational structures
 - Create [Honeycomb] account(https://www.honeycomb.io/): Honeycomb is a software debugging tool that can help you solve problems faster within your distributed services
 - Create [Rollbar](https://app.rollbar.com/onboarding) account.

+# Week 0 - Billing and Architecture

+# Billing

+# Architecture Diagram

+Following images shows the Architecture of the **"Cruddur - Micro-Blogging application"**